GRTLCollaboration/GRTeclyn/Tests/README.md

 See the [CCZ4 RHS test](./CCZ4RHSTest/) as an example.
 Here is an outline of the basic steps to adding a new test to the [Tests application](./Tests.cpp).

-1. Create a new test directory with an appropriate name (e.g. `NewGRAMReXTest`)
+1. Create a new test directory with an appropriate name (e.g. `NewGRAMReXTest`).
+   Make sure that the directory name ends with `Test` or `Tests` (so that Make can find it).
 2. In that directory, create a cpp file with the appropriate name (e.g.
    `NewGRAMReXTest.cpp`).
 In that file make sure you include the Catch2 and base AMReX headers (if you are using any AMReX classes).